 2. Cochlear Implants

-For individuals with severe to profound hearing loss who don’t benefit from hearing aids, cochlear implants which is the surgical implantation of hearing device that can directly stimulate the auditory nerve.
+For individuals with severe to profound hearing loss who don’t benefit from hearing aids,cochlear implants can directly stimulate the auditory nerve.

 3. Medical or Surgical Interventions